Kyrgios faces Djokovic chasing 'tennis immortality'

 Kyrgios has long been regarded as a wasted talent - a player who was tipped to win Grand Slams but lacked either the mentality or the focus to do so.

-He admitted after his quarter-final that he did not expect to ever reach a major semi-final, let alone a final when Rafael Nadal withdrew injured.
+He said after his quarter-final that he did not expect to ever reach a major semi-final, let alone a final when Rafael Nadal withdrew injured.

 However, Kyrgios has credited winning the men's doubles title with close friend Thanasi Kokkinakis in front of raucous crowds at the Australian Open in January with improving his game at Wimbledon.

-Djokovic, who is two titles behind Rafael Nadal's men's record of 22 major titles, will be wary of which Kyrgios will show up to the match and with how much freedom he may play.
+Djokovic, who is two titles behind Rafael Nadal's men's record of 22 majors, will be wary of which Kyrgios will show up to the match and with how much freedom he may play.

 "He's a big-match player," he said.
 "If you see his career, the best tennis he's played is always against the top guys."